“Air-Mobile”

 This would be another 1st Cav, Huey-Door Gunner.
 He’s got the late jungle fatigue jacket on, He’s gotten a prior tour of Vietnam under his belt, with the 101st, and may have gotten the Helicopter bug there, as sometimes like if you had been an M60 gunner in the field when you got to be a short timer, they might let you got to the helicopter element, in a rotation spot, and then came back trained as such, and did a full tour with helicopters or something like that.

-He proudly wears the dark yellow scarf with his stetson hat at decoration time and the like, but he has a ball cap like everyone else, he’s chosen the metal rank and uses it on his collars as well.
-His “Blues” ID Pocket Hanger “Fob” indicates his assignment, but they used the “Hangers” rather than sewing them on, I think actually more often than not were used rather than sewing, because it’s hard to sew the unit patches on floppy pockets, and for washing, you won’t lose your unit ID, more so than for black operations or sterol uniforms in the field, albeit that would make sense for some units, and places they were fighting.
+He proudly wears the dark yellow scarf with his stetson hat at decoration time and the like, but he has a ball cap like everyone else; he’s chosen the metal rank and uses it on his collars as well.
+His “Blues” ID Pocket Hanger “Fob” indicates his assignment, but they used the “Hangers” rather than sewing them on, I think more often than not were used rather than sewing, because it’s hard to sew the unit patches on floppy pockets, and for washing, you won’t lose your unit ID, more so than for black operations or sterol uniforms in the field, albeit that would make sense for some units, and places they were fighting.

-In-flight he wears a typical helmet, with no personalized markings on it whatsoever.
+In-flight, he wears a typical helmet, with no personalized markings on it whatsoever.
 He was probably happy with this duty, frightening at times, but exciting, and beats hoofing it through streams, up hills covered with vines, and through triple-canopied jungles … full of snakes and things that bite you, while it rains all over you … but you never know.

 Spec.
 5, 1/9 CAV.
 Khaki-Going Home Uniform:

 Sadly, Many of these khaki uniforms, in the late 1969 and into the 1970s period, were asked not to be worn in Airports, upon arrival home, the “Peace” movent was apparently “Un-Safe” for the American Soldiers, and many of the Liberal-Hippy Movement, called them names, ridiculed them, and spat on them, and much worse, shocking behavior in the least, from their own country’s people, really, shame on these protestors, most were just cowards, besides was never the soldier’s fault for doing their duty, answering the call and joining, or getting drafted, and answering the nations call for service.
-They wouldn’t soon forget the treatment, nor would many forgive them for it, nor should they, It’s appalling if you think about it.
+They wouldn’t soon forget the treatment, nor would many forgive them for it, nor should they.
+It’s appalling if you think about it.

 The garbage cans at the airports filled up, with trousers, shirts and their jackets, decorations and all, disturbing and offending, their friends and family bringing clothes to change into, the hair would grow in time if it came back at all, and some just erased the whole event!